Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

   - tool
   - vim
 ---
-Why bother learning a text editor that people can't even manage to exit[^cantexit], let alone type in?
-Let me show you why I think the time invest might be worth it, by giving you a tour of some of my most beloved features.
-These are the points we're going over:
+Do you like learning new skills?
+Do you spend any significant time working with text on at a computer?
+Then let me show you how to get _enjoyment_ out of even the most monotonous writing or editing tasks.

 * TOC
 {:toc}